 Originally from England, I am a registered clinical counsellor (RCC), expressive arts therapist and clinical supervisor now based in Vancouver, British Columbia.
 I trained at the prestigious Metanoia Institute in London, England, and completed post-qualifying training in somatic movement-based psychotherapy with Dr. Ruella Frank at the Center for Somatic Studies in New York City.
 I have also completed specialist training programmes in working with people with addictions and eating disorders, and an intensive foundation programme in art therapy with the British Association for Art Therapy.
-I am currently working on my PhD in Expressive Arts Therapy.
+I have also completed a PhD in Expressive Arts Therapy.

 Before moving to live and work in Canada I was Senior Psychotherapist and Eating Disorders Psychotherapist at one of Europe's most highly regarded inpatient treatment clinics for people with eating disorders, addictions and concurrent disorders.
 I also have extensive experience of working with people struggling with mental health issues and trauma, people living with HIV/AIDS, homeless youth, and young adults in educational settings.
 Since moving to Canada I have worked as a psychotherapist for the University Health Network's Eating Disorder Program at Toronto General Hospital, as a group facilitator at Sheena's Place and am an Adjunct Lecturer and Field Supervisor at the University of Toronto 2012-2014.
 I have also worked at GreeneStone Muskoka, a treatment centre for people in recovery from addiction issues and concurrent disorders, and Covenant House Vancouver with homeless youth with complex psychological needs.